wajihullahbaig/VGGFaceMatching/README.md

 	   1_1 vs 3_1
 	   ...
 	   99_1 vs 100_1

 Note that LFW dataset does not have images named 1_1.jpg, rather as firstname_lastname_0001.jpg.
 The code takes care of following the FVC matching protocol.
 This was possible because LFW data has images of individuals with 8 or images.

+### With SVM Classification

+Using SVM classification, a touch better accuracy is achieved when that data set for each individual is split by 75% for training 25% to testing.
+That is 6 images for training and 2 images for testing.
+The code handles creating the train/test split and formats the data acceptable by SVM
+Match with SVM has an accuracy of 95% - A touch better plain vector to vector matching as in FVC protocol

 Caffe researchers claim to have better accuracy on mean image substraction.
 In my tests, I have subtracted mean of the image from itself to produce